-I now consider four worries about aesthetic environmental protection and explore responses to each.
+In the following, four worries about aesthetic environmental protection are identified and responses to each are explored.
 These concerns are:

 - 1. Aesthetic protectionism is problematically anthropocentric; that is, it values nature solely for its instrumental benefits to humans. - 2.
 Aesthetic protectionism relies on positive aesthetics; that is, it is dependent on the romantic fantasy that all of nature is beautiful. - 3.
 Aesthetic protectionism presupposes the problematic assumption of aesthetic objectivity. - 4.
 Aesthetic protectionism ignores that degraded environments can be beautiful.